SeunAgbede/Linux2cmd/README.md

 ## Donate

-If you've found this project useful, please feel free to contribute to its success by dropping a kind donation. kindly [follow the this link](https://gofund.me/cf7907e1) for more details.
+If you've found this project useful, please feel free to contribute to its success by dropping a kind donation.

+Kindly [follow the this link](https://gofund.me/cf7907e1) for more details.
 Thank you :hearts: